hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Tuples are HLists

 - Tuples and HList express the same semantic concept.
-- Scala 3 provides Tuple syntax and HList syntax to express this concept.
+- Scala 3 provides Tuple syntax (like Scala 2) and HList syntax to express this concept.
 - Both are completely equivalent.
 - In Scala 2 the number of Tuple members is limited to 22, in Scala 3 it is unlimited.
 - This is beneficial for _shapeless3_ (must no longer convert between tuples and HLists).